-\end{proof} The following corollary shows that in order compute the systemic risk we can restrict the set of available allocations to those bounded by some value $U>0$ if $U$ is large enough. \begin{cor} Let $G=(A,L) \in \mathcal{G}$, $b > 0$ and let $\rho_b(G)<U<+\infty.$ Then
+which completes the proof. \end{proof} The following corollary shows that, in order to compute the systemic risk, we can restrict the set of random allocations to those bounded by some value $u \in \R_+$, provided it is sufficiently large. \begin{cor} Let $G=(A,L) \in \mathcal{G}$, $b > 0$, and let $\rho_b(G)<u<+\infty$.
+Then

 \end{cor} \begin{proof} It is clear that